 Once you have settled in and acclimatised to your new climate and surroundings, the backpacking norm of looking for places to stay once you arrive, even on your own, is infinitely easier.

 You should know before you even arrive what you need to look for, where you need to go and how you need to get there, that’s it.
 You don’t need to know and understand everything about your destination, that is what exploring is for, but a little pre trip reading and knowledge can go a long way.
 That way you can look and behave much more confidently and in control as opposed to standing in a new destination looking lost with a guidebook and a massive map in your hand, which will make you a huge target for all sorts of undesirable characters.

-Whether it is meting fellow travellers in a dorm room or having a conversation with those you meet in the communal areas or hostel kitchen, hostels are fantastic places to meet up with other backpackers.
+Whether it is meeting fellow travellers in a dorm room or having a conversation with those you meet in the communal areas or hostel kitchen, hostels are fantastic places to meet up with other backpackers.
 Often the smaller hostels of six to eight beds are better for meeting new people than the larger ten to twelve bed dorms, as they can be a little more intimate, but this isn’t always true providing you are confident enough to just say hello.
 Sharing tips about the destination you are in, learning about new destinations or experiences that aren’t in guidebooks, or even finding new travel buddies to join up with for a few days of travel and exploration, there are more advantages to staying in hostels than just sticking to your budget.

 Getting a private room in a guesthouse, boutique hotel or any one of the hundreds of unique accommodation options, is not beyond the realms of most backpacker budgets providing that you don’t go overboard and spend every night in one.
 The only time you will need to limit yourself to hostels realistically is if you are travelling through the more expensive Westernised countries or regions such as Europe, Japan or Australia, unless you have significantly upped your budget of course.

 But travelling solo can give you the opportunity to enjoy some down time from the backpacking way of life and take advantage of the wide range of accommodation options that are out there, from plush en suite rooms and luxury hotels to treehouses in jungles and Buddhist temples and everything in between.
 There is a whole world of choice out there so don’t limit yourself.

-Many solo backpackers maintain a personal blog or take the time to write a book, maybe hone their photography skills or put together a photograph portfolio of all the places they have been.
-Some people travel with the aim of learning a specific skill, becoming a dive master while island hopping, learning yoga and meditation at various retreats around the world or studying and training in the different martial arts around the world.
-It doesn’t really matter what it is, the opportunities are as varied as the people who travel, but whatever it is, it can really add an extra dimension to your trip.
+Many solo backpackers maintain a blog or take the time to write a book, maybe hone their photography skills or put together a photograph portfolio of all the places they have been.
+Some people travel with the aim of learning a specific skill, becoming a dive master while island hopping, learning yoga and meditation at various retreats or studying and training in the different martial arts around the world.
+It doesn’t really matter what it is as long as it interests you, the opportunities are as varied as the people who travel, but whatever it is, it can really add an extra dimension to your trip.

 Solo travel really gives you the opportunity to slow down and explore a place properly.
 You can really take your time and enjoy the locations and sites you are visiting.
 You don’t have to worry about doing the usual tourist trail or whether or not your travel partner wants to move on somewhere else, you can do what you want, when you want, so slow down and smell the coffee.
 Drink a few cups too.
 Hell, go to the farm and learn how the damn stuff is made locally if you like!
 You have all the time in the world and no one to answer to but yourself!